 What is the Appropriate Height for Fall Protection Railing?

 There are many different types of railings on the market, not to mention the 2x4 or wire rope job-built railings you find on many construction sites.
 Regardless of their style or mounting method, they all must meet the same criteria.
 All must be capable of withstanding at least 200 lbs. of force in any direction (for General Industry) or in a downward or outward direction applied within 2” of the top edge (for Construction).
 In addition, all must be built to the same height in order to be compliant with OSHA regulations for employee protection.

 The quick and simple answer to “What height must a railing be in order to be compliant?” would be 42”, but, as with many other things in the world of governmental compliance, there are some nuances to that answer.

-In General Industry, the guardrail height railing must be 42” high.
+In General Industry, OSHA standards say the guardrail height railing must be 42” high.
 Simple!

-But in Construction, the proper response is 42” plus or minus 3”.
+But in the Construction Industry OSHA states the proper response is 42” plus or minus 3”.
 So, for all intents and purposes, your rail – in the Construction industry - is compliant if the top railing falls between 39” from the walking surface and 45” from the walking surface.

 This holds true whether you are utilizing a manufactured railing or one you’ve built on your job site.
 When working with rigid materials, like 2x4s or metal tubing, this is pretty cut and dried, but when you’re dealing with wire rope, you need to make sure you are taking sag into account.
 Your wire rope – or any other flexible material – cannot deflect below 39” when the 200 lbs of force is applied to it.